gknowles/dimcli/docs/README.md

   --version  Show version and exit.
 ~~~

-#### dimcli::CliLocal
+#### Dim::CliLocal
-Although it was created for testing you can also use dimcli::CliLocal, a
+Although it was created for testing you can also use Dim::CliLocal, a
 completely self-contained parser, if you need to redefine options, have
 results from multiple parses at once, or otherwise need to avoid the shared
 configuration.